- Admissions Home

 Completed application form

-Applicants are encouraged to apply electronically through the Law School Admission Council (LSAC).
+Applicants are required to apply electronically through the Law School Admission Council (LSAC).
 Once an application is submitted to UNM, no additional materials (other than an updated CAS file which can include any LSAT or transcript additions) can be processed via the electronic file.

 Nonrefundable $50 application fee